nichtsam/syke/docs/psyche-analysis-model.md

 | disgust     | negative | negative | A strong impulse of rejection or aversion toward something perceived as wrong or intolerable.                         |

 ## Psyche Record Structure

+### Daily Vibe

+A **Daily Vibe** captures the overall mental state for a given day.
+It consists of two core dimensions:

+- **Valence**: How pleasant or unpleasant the day felt.
+- **Vitality**: How active or inactive the day felt, in terms of energy or willingness to act.

 ### Experience